 - Preheat oven to 200°C (400°F).
 Halve the butternut squash, arrange the two halves on a baking tray and sprinkle some salt and a few drops of olive oil.
 Cook in the oven for 30-35 minutes.

 - While the squash is roasting, add a splash of olive oil to a pan and heat to a medium temperature.
-Add the zucchini and cook for 3-4 minutes with the lid on until it softens.
+Add the courgette and cook for 3-4 minutes with the lid on until it softens.

 - Add the oregano, tomatoes, olives and quinoa to the pan followed by the hot water.
 Add salt to taste.
 Cook for about 10-15 minutes until the water has evaporated and the quinoa is cooked.
 Turn off the heat and add the Feta cubes to the mix.